currawong-project/caw/examples/examples.md

 ```

-__caw__ programs are described using a slightly extended form of JSON.
-In this example the program is contained in the dictionary labeled `example_01` and
-the preceeding fields (e.g. `base_dir`,`proc_dict`,`subnet_dict`, etc.) contain
-system parameters that the program needs to compile and run the program.

-When run this program will write a five second sine signal to an audio file
+When executed this program will write a five second sine signal to an audio file
-named `~/src/caw/examples/example_01/out.wav`.
+named `~/src/caw/examples/sine_file_01/out.wav`.
 The output file name
 is formed by joining the value of the system parameter `base_dir` with
-the name of the program `example_01`.
+the name of the program `sine_file_01`.

 Run the program like this:
 ```
-caw example.cfg example_01
+caw example.cfg sine_file_01
 ```

-__caw__ specify and run a network of virtual processors.
+__caw__ programs specify and run a network of virtual processors.
 The network is
 described in the `procs` dictionary.

 The line beginning with `osc: {` defines an instance of a `sine_tone` processor